 Explore it on Goodreads or Amazon.

-Other books by this author include The Well of Ascension, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning
+Other books by this author which I have reviewed include The Well of Ascension, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning

 First in the Mistborn fantasy series.

 It’s a corrupt world with a small group at the top cruelly oppressing the majority; its leader seemingly a God.
 But Hope is not something that can be killed.

 Oh.
 My.
 God.
 This was incredible!
 A small cast of characters for such an epic and I could not put the book down.
 Tension, drama, incredibly diverse characters all fighting in the common struggle of power versus decency.

 It took a while before I understood what the chapter intros were about.
 Do read these.
 It is essential for understanding events in the story at the end.
 Sanderson is very subtle about the hints and indicators he provides in an attempt to prepare you for the ending.
 He really does an amazing job of providing mysteries that he just keeps dragging out even as he provides us with lots of action.

 You do have to wonder along with Vin what the Lord Ruler meant at the end.
 There has to be something that keeps the ash falling.
 The mist had to come from somewhere.
 Where does this power of Allomancy come from?
 Does it have to do with the mist?
 Is the mist a by-product of the ash spewn by the mountains?
 What about the atium?
 How does it relate to the mist or the Allomancy?